Norm of the no-boundary state: Adding insertions

 \subsection{Introducing a worldline with a clock}

 Consider adding a worldline with a clock to de Sitter, which can be regarded as a toy model of an observer.
 We utilize the observer model of~\cite{Witten:2023xze} described by the action

-where we take $q \geq 0$.
+where we take $q \geq 0$ and $p\in \mathbb{R}$.
 Above, $\tau$ is the proper time of the worldline and $g_{\tau \tau}$ is the induced metric.
 Moreover $q$ serves as a `clock' degree of freedom and the observer's Hamiltonian $H_{\text{obs}} = m + q$ indicates a lower bound on its energy $E\geq m$.
-It is useful to work with the Polyakov form of~\eqref{E:NG1},
+The variable $p$ is the `time' variable and its noncompactness leads to a continuous, uniform spectrum for $q$.
+On account of this continuous spectrum the observer carries an infinite entropy.